smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 was printed it would only show the base object.
 Detecting when the case happened in code also proved to be troublesome because you could not see the wrapping type or output when it was present.
-The only way to reliably reproduce this the bad content was to call .NET class to serialize it.
+The only way to reliably reproduce the bad content was to call .NET class to serialize it.

 The Solution
 ===============================================================================